 River runners, outfitters and river managers have maintained a place at the forefront of establishing best practices for packing out human waste for decades.
 RMS offers excellent references for trip planners who want to be sure to pack the approved tools and equipment,and for river staff who might want to compare requirements among or between agencies, states or watersheds.
 Visit Better Boater Bathrooms.

 Handy Hydropower Summaries is a project pilot RMS has begun, in collaboration with the Hydropower Reform Coalition (HRC).
 This year we have completed a half dozen summaries which distill lengthy (150 - 200+ pages) license information into the key aspects of hydropower plant operations.
 Learn quickly and easily when the license was approved and its term, the process stakeholders and commitments in the license related to public use and enjoyment of rivers whose flows and access is affected by hydropower dams.
 Read on to see the Handy Hydropower Summaries completed thus far....

 National River Recreation and Stewardship Database

 RMS continues to seek input as we develop a national resource for river information that can serve citizens and river professionals, a national resource for rivers that integrates information and linking to partner data and websites.
 The NPS National River Data Inventory and Database Plan prepared by the River Management Society and Downstream Strategies in 2012 and Notes from 2-14-2013 Database Vision Call describe a starting point.

-In 2013 we conducted a study to hone the vision among interested river professionals using a multiple-phase survey model, thanks to the knowledge and expertise of RMS member Zachary Cole, PhD, Assistant Professor, Sustainable Tourism and Hospitality at the University of North Carolina, Greensboro.
+In 2013 we developed the vision among interested river professionals using a multiple-phase survey model, thanks to the knowledge and expertise of RMS member Zachary Cole, PhD, Assistant Professor, Sustainable Tourism and Hospitality at the University of North Carolina, Greensboro.
 Learn about the study process and the final report.

 Thanks go to the National Park Service, National Hydrography Dataset's Michael Tinker and Esri's Caitlin Scopel for their support of this important database development project!